PostHog/posthog.com/contents/blog/introducing-hogql.md

 SQL insights are especially useful for when you need to do exotic or novel analysis that isn't immediately possible with existing insight types.
 For example, while you can use a retention insight to discover which product features keep users coming back for more, you could use an SQL insight to find which users keep coming back and identify outliers.

-We're incredibly excited to hear your feedback and see what's possible with SQL access in PostHog, and believe it will give engineers a unique edge and better information than they'd be able to get with other product analytics tools.
+We can't wait to hear your feedback, and see what's possible with SQL access in PostHog.
+We're confident it will give engineers a unique edge, and better information, than other analytics tools.

 To give you a sense of what's possible with SQL, here's an example query we use to summarize data from a survey we ran to determine which countries prefer pineapple on a pizza.